Do you ever crave a deliciously moist cake that is unique, but has simple ingredients? This Cinnamon Applesauce Cake is the perfect easy cake recipe!

 We enjoy cooking with basic ingredients because it makes our life easier.
 This recipe only calls for one ingredient that we don’t commonly use and that is Hershey’s Cinnamon Chips.
 But they have a good shelf life, so I like to keep a bag on hand.
 Cinnamon Applesauce Cake is especially enjoyable in the fall when we seem to crave apple flavors, but it is delicious all year around too!

 Several years ago I was looking for an easy homemade cake idea when I came across this recipe on a bag of Hershey’s Cinnamon Chips.
-I love the recipe, but it’s not printed on bags anymore and it can be tricky to find.
+I love the recipe, but it’s not printed on bags anymore so I wanted to make sure it would always be available.

 I use my 9×13 Pyrex glass dish with a lid all of the time for these easy dessert recipes!
 Having a lid that fits well is much easier than handling plastic wrap or foil to keep the cake moist!